piyush-kash/Hacktober2021-cpp-py/README.md

 Contribution for HacktoberFest 2021 Accepted

-*Contribute your CPP or Python Code with Proper problem statement or its corresponding website link and solution*
+Contribute your Code with Proper problem statement/Title

-Upload Your file and then create a Pull Request
+*Fork this  Repository , Upload Your file,Contribute and then create a Pull Request*

 Happy Contributing !!